dailystory/docs/articles/changelog/2020/october.md

 * Enable limiting text returned from RSS results
 * Add DailyStory specific Css classes to email css
 * set css classes for mobile behavior on images in designer
+* add support for pre-defined templates for rss

 ## October 16, 2020
 * Extract contact GetGraph to tenant